kaaneneskpc/BookReaderApp/README.md

 <li><a href="https://developer.android.com/jetpack">Jetpack Components</a> ViewModel, LiveData, DataBinding and more </li>
 <li><a href="https://developer.android.com/studio/test">Testing</a> ViewModel, LiveData, DataBinding and more component are testing for best result of app </li>
 <li><a href="https://developer.android.com/studio/test">Testing</a> ViewModel, LiveData, DataBinding and more component are testing for best result of app </li>
-<li><a href="https://firebase.google.com/"> Firebase</a>Firebase is an app development platform that helps you build and grow apps and games users love.
+<li><a href="https://firebase.google.com/">Firebase</a> Firebase is an app development platform that helps you build and grow apps and games users love.
 Backed by Google and trusted by millions of businesses around the world. </li>

 </ul>